csc-training/elements-of-hpc/intro/hpc_applications.md

 # What are supercomputers used for ?
-HPC has been a critical part of academic research and innovation for a long time.
-"In-silica" experiments can reduce and in some cases  eliminate the need for physical tests.
-In the same time results are obtained much faster.
-This reduces costs and drives innovation.
-Below are some examples in which HPC plays an important role.
+HPC has been the foundation for cademic research, innovation, and societal advancements for a long time.
+The main benfits of HPC: reduce physical testing, faster results, reduced costs, innovation.
+Below are some examples in which HPC is critical.

 ### Materials Science